CFP: APTIS 2021

 Dr. Patrick Cadwell

-The conference will be held at Dublin City University (DCU), Dublin, Ireland.
-DCU is conveniently located halfway between Dublin Airport and the city centre.
-Please join us there for stimulating academic discussion followed by ceol, caint agus craic!
+Hosted by Dublin City University (DCU), Dublin, Ireland.
+Please join us online for stimulating academic discussion followed by ceol, caint agus craic!
+(And we promise some surprises.)

 All questions about submissions should be emailed to